scalacenter/scala-3-migration-guide/docs/get-started.md

 Dotty is the project name of the new compiler and improved language that will become Scala 3.

+Scala 3 is bringing more consistency, more safety and more ergonomics by simplifying, restricting and even dropping some of Scala 2 constructs.
+It also improves the expressiveness of the language by introducing new types and features.

-The compiler has been completely redesigned, which means that the typechecker and type inferencer are totally new.
-In the corner cases they may not behave as in the scala 2 compiler.
-The implicit resolution rules have been cleaned up as well.
+The compiler has been completely redesigned.
+In particular the type checker and the type inferencer are different and they do not behave as in Scala 2.
+The implicit resolution rules have also been reworked.

-The language itself has been improved.
-The changes compared to Scala 2 are limited to:
-- some simplified and restricted constructs for safety or consistency reasons
-- some dropped features
-- and also some exciting new features

-Last but not least, the macros system from Scala 2 has been dropped and replaced by a new macro system that is safer, more robust and that breaks the compiler dependency.
-The downside of it, in terms of migration, is that all the macro usages must be re-written.
-Chances are you don't use macros in your codebase, but you depend on libraries that define macro methods.
+Last but not least, the macros system from Scala 2 has been dropped and replaced by a new macro system that is safer, more robust and much more stable.
+It is intended to be forward compatible.

 For a complete overview of the changes in Dotty compared to Scala 2, please visit the [Dotty website](https://dotty.epfl.ch/docs/reference/metaprogramming/toc.html).